kamirr/modal-dsl/README.md

 Very much work in progress.
 - Barely has any features.
 - No optimizations beyond what cranelift does.
-- Will panic if you look at it wrong.
-- It's likely to have safety bugs.
-- Error reporting is non-existent.
+- A few functions will panic on bad inputs.
+- Terrible, but somewhat informative error reporting.